 Seyed Ali Madanizadeh is an assistant professor of Economics in Sharif University of Technology, department of Management and Economics.
 He has received his PhD of Economics from University of Chicago in 2013.
 His research interests are in International Trade, macroeconomics and monetary policy.
 He earned a Master of Science in Computational Mathematics from Stanford University (2007) and finished his Bachelor and Master of Science in Electrical Engineering in Sharif University in 2005.
 Seyed Ali was awarded the Bronze Medal from the International Mathematical Olympiad in 2000 (South Korea) and the Third Prize of the International Mathematical Competition of University students in 2002 (Poland).

 Kaveh Majlesi is Assistant Professor of Economics at Lund University, School of Economics, in Lund, Sweden.
 Majlesi earned his PhD in Economics at the University of Texas at Austin.
-Previously, he was the Program Manager for the HAND Foundation, and he has worked as a Teaching Fellow at Harvard University and economic analyst in the OC&C Strategy Consultants.
-He has also been consultant to some national projects in Iran.
-He holds a Masters of Public Administration/International Development (MPA/ID) degree from Harvard Kennedy School.
-MPA/ID program is an economics-centered, multi-disciplinary program, combining rigorous training in analytical and quantitative methods with an emphasis on policy and practice and is designed to prepare the next generation of leaders in international development.
-He also holds a Bachelor's degree from Sharif University of Technology in Electrical Engineering.
+He holds a Masters of Public Administration/International Development (MPA/ID) degree from Harvard Kennedy School and a Bachelor's degree from Sharif University of Technology in Electrical Engineering.

 Negin Mousavi is a PhD student in economics at the University of Chicago.
 She is a recipient of the 2015 HAND Foundation Scholarship.
 She received her BSc in Electrical Engineering in 2013 and her MSc in Economics in 2015 from Sharif University of Technology.
 She was awarded two silver medals in National Mathematical Olympiad in 2007 and 2008.